Linnyp/blogtest/blog/bitcoin_ordinals_guide.md

 Here's some of the more technical breakdown:

-• **Witness Data**: Bitcoin transactions have a special section called "witness data" (thanks to the SegWit upgrade)
+- **Witness Data**: Bitcoin transactions have a special section called "witness data" (thanks to the SegWit upgrade)
-• **Data Storage**: Your image, text, or even HTML code gets stuffed into this witness data
+- **Data Storage**: Your image, text, or even HTML code gets stuffed into this witness data
-• **Permanent Record**: Once confirmed, this data becomes part of Bitcoin's permanent history
+- **Permanent Record**: Once confirmed, this data becomes part of Bitcoin's permanent history

 ### File Types Supported:

-• Images (JPEG, PNG, GIF, SVG)
+•-Images (JPEG, PNG, GIF, SVG)

-• Text documents
+- Text documents
-• Audio files
+- Audio files
-• HTML/CSS/JavaScript (yes, you can literally run websites on Bitcoin!)
+- HTML/CSS/JavaScript (yes, you can literally run websites on Bitcoin!)
-• Pretty much any digital file under 4MB
+- Pretty much any digital file under 4MB

 ### Why All This Matters?

 This isn't just a cool technical trick — it's a fundamental shift in how digital ownership works:

-**Immutability**: Your ordinal can't be changed, deleted, or "rugged" by anyone

-**Decentralization**: No single server, company, or entity controls your asset **Permanence**: As long as Bitcoin exists (which, let's be honest, is probably forever), your ordinal exists
+**Immutability**: Your ordinal can't be changed, deleted, or "rugged" by anyone **Decentralization**: No single server, company, or entity controls your asset **Permanence**: As long as Bitcoin exists (which, let's be honest, is probably forever), your ordinal exists

 It's like the difference between: